 The Papanicolaou (Pap) smear is an effective and relatively low-cost screening test for invasive cervical cancer and squamous intraepithelial lesions (SIL), the precursors of cervical cancer.
-Women attending STD clinics are at increased risk for cervical cancer.
-Prevalence studies have found that precursor lesions for cervical cancer occur about five times more commonly among women attending STD clinics than among women attending family planning clinics.
-Moreover, studies conducted among women attending STD clinics indicate that many women do not understand the importance of Pap smears and almost half of women who have had a pelvic examination erroneously believe they had a Pap smear when they actually have not.
+Patients attending STI clinics are at increased risk for cervical cancer.
+Prevalence studies have found that precursor lesions for cervical cancer occur about five times more commonly among patients attending STI clinics than among those attending family planning clinics.
+Moreover, studies conducted among patients attending STI clinics indicate that many do not understand the importance of Pap smears and almost half who have had a pelvic examination erroneously believe they had a Pap smear when they actually have not.